-In two years, NASA will demonstrate its asteroid deflection technology on the newly named Dimorphos, a moon orbiting the near-Earth asteroid Didymos.
+The target of this asteroid deflection technology is Dimorphos, a small moon orbiting the near-Earth asteroid Didymos.
 This will be the agency’s first full-scale demonstration of this type of technology on behalf of planetary defense.

 Tuesday is International Asteroid Day, commemorating the Earth’s largest recorded asteroid impact while focusing on the real danger of asteroids that could collide with Earth.

 In 1908, a powerful asteroid struck the Podkamennaya Tunguska River in a remote Siberian forest of Russia.
 The event leveled trees and destroyed forests across 770 square miles, which is equal to the size of three-quarters of the US state of Rhode Island.
 The impact threw people to the ground in a town 40 miles away.

 In 2013, an asteroid entered Earth’s atmosphere over Chelyabinsk, Russia.
 It exploded in the air, releasing 20 to 30 times more energy than that of the first atomic bombs, generating brightness greater than the sun, exuding heat, damaging more than 7,000 buildings and injuring more than 1,000 people.
 The shock wave broke windows 58 miles away.
 It went undetected because the asteroid came from the same direction and path as the sun.

 And it explains why astronomers and the Asteroid Day group want people to be aware.
 Detecting the threat of near-Earth objects, or NEOs, that could potentially cause grave harm is a primary focus of NASA and other space organizations around the world.

 And in 2022, NASA will test its asteroid deflection technology to see how it impacts the motion of a near-Earth asteroid in space.